Updated June 5, 2021 . AmFam Team

 Disposal of fire extinguishers needs to be approached with care.
 Because the cylinders are under pressure, they need to be discarded at an authorized hazardous waste disposal facility.
 Call your local fire station to learn if they accept expired, full or partially-charged extinguishers.
 Even if they don't accept them, they may be able to direct you to a nearby disposal center.

-Keeping your home safe is an important part of protecting your family and protecting your big investments.
-Having a custom-built homeowners policy, crafted to fit the needs of your home and budget can really help you to feel more comfortable.
-A policy like that can offer real peace of mind in the event of a house fire.
+Keeping your home safe is an important part of protecting your family and your investment.
+Work with your insurance agent to create a custom homeowners policy crafted to fit your needs and budget.
+With a strong policy comes peace of mind in the event of a house fire.